JD.com to sell Microsoft's Xbox One games console in China

-BEIJING JD.com Inc (JD.O), China's second-biggest e-commerce company by market share, will accept pre-orders for Microsoft Corp's (MSFT.O) Xbox One games console in China from July 28 to July 30, the firm said on Monday.
+BEIJING JD.com Inc, China's second-biggest e-commerce company by market share, will accept pre-orders for Microsoft Corp's Xbox One games console in China from July 28 to July 30, the firm said on Monday.

 The Xbox One will be the first gaming console to be released in mainland China since the government banned console sales in 2000, citing games' effects on mental health.